Daniel Blaikie

-Blaikie was nominated as the NDP candidate for his father's former riding ahead of the 2015 election.
-He defeated Conservative incumbent Lawrence Toet by only 61 votes, the lowest margin of victory for any Canadian MP elected that year.
-He was the only non-Liberal elected from a Winnipeg riding, as the Liberals rose from being the third-largest party to Government, while the Conservatives fell from Government to Official Opposition, and the NDP from Official Opposition to third-party status.
-Blaikie led in most pre-election opinion polling, but a last-minute Liberal surge both in Winnipeg and nationwide resulted in him narrowly defeating Toet by only 61 votes.
-He defeated Toet in a 2019 rematch by a much larger margin of over 3,500.
+Daniel Blaikie is a Canadian politician who served as the member of Parliament (MP) for Elmwood—Transcona from October 19, 2015 until March 31, 2024.
+A member of the New Democratic Party (NDP), he was elected to the House of Commons in the 2015 federal election.

+Born in Winnipeg, Manitoba, Blaikie completed a bachelor's degree in history and philosophy from the University of Winnipeg, before earning a master's degree in philosophy from Concordia University.
+He later trained as an electrician, before entering politics.
+His father, Bill Blaikie, served as an NDP MP and member of the Legislative Assembly of Manitoba (MLA).
+His sister, Rebecca Blaikie, served as the NDP's president and treasurer.
+He currently works in the office of Manitoba Premier Wab Kinew as a special advisor for intergovernmental affairs.

 Early life and education

 Daniel Blaikie was born to Brenda and Bill Blaikie in the northeast Winnipeg suburb of Transcona.
-Before entering the trades, Blaikie studied philosophy and history at the University of Winnipeg, from which he graduated with an undergraduate degree.
-He went on to earn a master's degree in philosophy at Concordia University in Montreal.
+He studied philosophy and history at the University of Winnipeg, earning a Bachelor of Arts (BA), before earning a Master of Arts (MA) in philosophy at Concordia University in Montreal.

-Blaikie later trained as an electrician, becoming very active in the International Brotherhood of Electrical Workers, of which he is still a member.
+Blaikie taught introductory courses in philosophy at the University of Winnipeg and later trained as an electrician, becoming very active in the International Brotherhood of Electrical Workers.

-Blaikie acted as an advisor to the Minister of Health in the Government of Manitoba.

 Community work

 Blaikie has been involved in several community engagements in Transcona, Winnipeg, and in the province of Manitoba.
-He has sat on the Board of directors of the Transcona Historical Museum in the past and continues to maintain his interest and involvement with the museum.
+He has sat on the board of directors of the Transcona Historical Museum in the past and continues to maintain his interest and involvement with the museum.
 As an MP, he currently sits as an honorary board member.

-Blaikie is an active associate member of the Royal Canadian Legion - Branch #7 known by locals as the Transcona Legion.
+Blaikie is an active associate member of the Royal Canadian Legion - Branch #7, known by locals as the Transcona Legion.
 With its official formation date being December 6, 1926, the legion celebrated its 90th anniversary in 2016.
 He commemorated the anniversary as a Member of Parliament by using his allotted time for Statements by Members in the House of Commons to speak to the Legion's history and relevance in the community.

 Before becoming an MP, Blaikie was a board member of the Apprenticeship and Certification Board of Manitoba, which coordinates the apprenticeship and certification system in Manitoba.

 After being elected to the House of Commons, Daniel Blaikie continued to sit on the executive of the Winnipeg Labour Council for a period.
 During his electoral campaign in 2015, the council was active in supporting his campaign to become a Member of Parliament.

-Parliament of Canada

-42nd Parliament
+Political career

+Blaikie was nominated as the NDP candidate for his father's former riding ahead of the 2015 election.
+He defeated Conservative incumbent Lawrence Toet by only 61 votes, the lowest margin of victory for any MP elected that year.
+He was the only non-Liberal elected from a Winnipeg riding.
+He defeated Toet in a 2019 rematch by a much larger margin of over 3,500.